lexi-the-cute/catgirl-engine/common/ReadMe.md

 # What's This About

-This is the procedural macro crate used by the catgirl-engine crate as well as the client, server, and utility crates.
+This is the common macro crate used by the catgirl-engine crate as well as the client, server, utility, and macro crates.

 # Docs